Deliberation via Matching: Introduction

-Within the metric distortion framework, we prove the following main theorem: \begin{theorem}[Main Theorem, proved in \Cref{sec:general}] The deliberation-via-matching protocol with pairwise (two-person) deliberation achieves a metric distortion of~$3$ for an appropriate choice of $(\lambda,w)$. \end{theorem} This breaks the~$3.11$ lower bound for tournament rules without deliberation and matches the deterministic optimum of $3$ for any social choice rule without deliberation.
+\begin{theorem}[Main Theorem, proved in \Cref{sec:general}] The deliberation-via-matching protocol with pairwise deliberation achieves a metric distortion of $3$ for an appropriate choice of $(\lambda,w)$. \end{theorem}

+This breaks the $3.11$ lower bound for tournament rules without deliberation and matches the deterministic optimum of $3$ for any social choice rule without deliberation.
 Conceptually, this shows that in the metric distortion framework, {\em tournament rules are just as powerful as general social choice rules, provided the former rules are given the minimal added power of pairwise deliberations}.

+\paragraph{Per-Voter Complexity.} Our protocol also admits a lightweight sampling-based variant.
+In \Cref{sec:sampling}, we show that for each pair of candidates $(A,B)$, the corresponding preference strength can be estimated to arbitrary accuracy with high probability from a small, random sample of voters.
+The required sample size is quadratic in $m$, the number of candidates, and independent of $n$, the electorate's population size.
+In particular, when $n \gg m^2 \log m$, any given voter participates in ranking \textit{at most one} pair of candidates and in \textit{at most one} pairwise deliberation with high probability.\footnote{This yields an approximation to the deterministic distortion bound with high probability, and is therefore different from the expected distortion bounds for randomized social choice rules in \cite{AnshelevichP17,CharikarWRW24}.} This means the {\em cognitive load} on a voter is small, showcasing the advantage of such a tournament rule (even with deliberations) over general social choice rules (even without deliberations) that require voters to output \textit{full} rankings or make multiple comparisons.

+This additionally justifies why we assume that voter preferences remain unchanged during the deliberation step in our model: Even if they were to change for the deliberating sample, the preferences in the population remain unchanged assuming the population is large.
+In effect, we therefore assume that our deliberation protocol and tournament rule implicitly elicit the strength of voter preferences in the underlying metric space without changing the individual preferences for the population.

-We complement this positive result with several lower bounds.
-We first show in \Cref{sec:lb} that {\em any deterministic social choice rule} that uses the outcomes of individual votes and pairwise deliberations has distortion at least $2$, even for $m = 2$ candidates.
-In \Cref{sec:2-candidates}, we also show that for $m = 2$ candidates, this bound is tight, and the deliberation-via-matching protocol yields the optimal distortion of $2$.
+\paragraph{Lower Bounds.} We complement this positive result with several lower bounds in \Cref{sec:2-candidates,sec:main_lb}.
+In \Cref{sec:2-candidates}, we show that {\em any deterministic social choice rule} that uses the outcomes of individual votes and pairwise deliberations has distortion at least $2$, even for $m = 2$ candidates.
+We further show that for $m = 2$ candidates, this bound is tight, and the deliberation-via-matching protocol yields the optimal distortion of $2$.